Joe Bell (film): Plot

-In May 2013, Joe Bell is walking through Idaho with his 15-year-old son, Jadin.
+In May 2013, Oregon mill worker Joe Bell is walking through Idaho with his 15-year-old son, Jadin.
 Nine months prior, Jadin revealed to his parents that he is being bullied at school because he is gay.
-Joe is accepting although still often uncomfortable; he supports Jadin when he joins the cheerleading squad but asks him to practice in the back yard, worried that their neighbours will pass judgement.
+Joe is accepting although still often uncomfortable; he supports Jadin when he joins the cheerleading squad but asks him to practice in the back yard, worried that their neighbors will pass judgement.

 Along the way, they stop at a diner where the news on TV mentions same-sex marriage.
-When two patrons make a disparaging remark, Joe tells them about his mission - to walk across America in order to raise awareness against homophobic bullying - before leaving hastily.
+When two patrons make a disparaging remark, Joe tells them about his mission – to walk across America in order to raise awareness against homophobic bullying – before leaving hastily.
 Jadin tells his dad that men like that won't change and that bullying starts with their children, who need to be educated properly about its effects.

 Back in 2012, Jadin attends a Halloween party and meets Chance, a closeted homosexual; they share a kiss and begin secretly dating.
 At a school football game, Jadin is heckled by several people in the crowd for being a cheerleader and his parents get up and leave in embarrassment.
 Later, he is bullied on social media, but is comforted by his younger brother, Joseph.
 Chance then ends their relationship, scared that his parents will find out.
 Back on the road, Joe tells Jadin he was supportive of his cheerleading despite never showing it, and the two reenact Jadin's old routine in the rain after they set up camp for the night.

 Joe and Jadin arrive in Salt Lake City, Utah.
 They check into a motel and Joe goes to a gay bar, where he engages with some locals and tells them his son's story.
 When asked why he didn't bring him, Joe tells them that his son is dead.
 Joe has been walking alone the whole time; Jadin's presence was all in his mind.

 Jadin's mom, Lola, and Joseph visit Joe on the road.
 Lola shows Joe a note that was left on Jadin's grave, an apology written by one of the boys who had bullied him.
-Joe reacts angrily and takes it out on Joseph, leaving both he and Lola upset and fearful.
+Joe reacts angrily and takes it out on Joseph, leaving both him and Lola upset and fearful.
 When Joe is later spotted by some locals (after having seen him on TV giving speeches at various events) and takes photographs with them, Lola questions if he is walking for Jadin or for the fame.
 Back home, Lola calls Joe and tells him she found an essay Jadin had written detailing his experiences of bullying and expressing his desire to commit suicide.